ssarva78/cppunittest/README.md

 Methods | Usage
 --------|-----------
 __unittest(std::string, std::string, result_writer)__ | Constructor.
-The first argument is a textual description of the collection of test methods.
-The second argument is the filename where the testcases are defined.
-Third argument is where the test exections are logged.
+* The first argument is a textual description of the collection of test methods.
+* The second argument is the filename where the testcases are defined.
+* Third argument is optional and specifies where the test executions are logged.
+If not provided, the executions are logged to stdout.
 Passing instance of default_xml_writer will produce unittest report file in the format that sonarqube recognizes.
 __unittest& setup (std::function<void()>)__ | Takes function as the argument that has logic to perform all initialization steps required to run test cases.
 This method can be called any number of times in between testcases
 __unittest& test (std::function<void()>)__ | Takes function as the argument that has steps to run the test case and its assertions.
 __unittest& teardown (std::function<void()>)__ | Takes function as the argument that does clean up and tear down of any data setup in `setup` method.